BrianStritch/i-think-therefore-i-blog/README.md

 But we do need a bit of manual copying.

     - Firstly, we need to know what  version of Python you're using.
+        So, back in the terminal window  type:

+        **               "ls ../.pip-modules/lib/"          **

-        So, back in the terminal window  type: ls ../.pip-modules/lib/ And this will list the files in the pip  modules lib directory which lives just
+        And this will list the files in the pip  modules lib directory which lives just
         above our workspace.
 On my machine  it says that I'm using Python 3.8
         which is where all the files for the  modules we've installed with pip will live.